Leo040205/script-runner-2-writeup/README.md

     return output
 ```

-Before each script is being run in a child process, the parent process removes its root privileges leading to us not being able to read `/root/flag.txt`
+It turns out that before a script is executed in a child process, the parent process removes its root privileges leading to insufficient permissions to read `/root/flag.txt`

-Of course, there is no point in separating root and user privileges if any user can just become root as they wish.
+Of course, there is no point in separating root and user privileges if any user can just become root at will.
 Finding this makes it seemed like a dead end, but it is actually a big hint.
-Because, the fact that all of these security measurements are needed means that the parent has root privileges!
+Because, the fact that all of these security measures are needed means that the parent has root privileges!

 ### Dockerfile (again)